emsilkina/ios101-project4-trivia-starter/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - Trivia App

-Submitted by: **Your Name Here**
+Submitted by: Emily Silkina

-**Name of your app** is an app that ...
-[TODO]
+Trivia App is an app that displays questions with answers for users to answer and receive a correctness score.

-Time spent: **X** hours spent in total
+Time spent: 6 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can view and answer at least 5 trivia questions.
+- [X] User can view and answer at least 5 trivia questions.
-- [ ] App retrieves question data from the Open Trivia Database API.
+- [X] App retrieves question data from the Open Trivia Database API.
-- [ ] Fetch a different set of questions if the user indicates they would like to reset the game.
+- [X] Fetch a different set of questions if the user indicates they would like to reset the game.
-- [ ] Users can see score after submitting all questions.
+- [X] Users can see score after submitting all questions.
-- [ ] True or False questions only have two options.
+- [X] True or False questions only have two options.

 The following **optional** features are implemented: